-You’ve likely seen news stories about outbreaks of avian influenza across the country, a highly contagious and deadly virus that impacts chickens, turkeys and other birds – and our food prices.
+You’ve likely seen news stories about outbreaks of avian influenza across the country and around the globe, a highly contagious and deadly virus that impacts chickens, turkeys and other birds – and our food prices.

-While I can’t speak to how you might feel the crunch in the grocery store check-out, as a veterinarian, I can shed light on important issues around animal well-being, food safety and your health.
+As the grocery shopper in our family, I can attest to the sticker shock.
+As a veterinarian, I can shed light on important issues around animal well-being, food safety and your health.

 What’s important to know about the disease?